-I’m a Toronto-based graphic designer, specializing in print, packaging, and web.
-I work with enterprising individuals and businesses to help them communicate their vision with the world.
+I’m a Toronto-based graphic designer, specializing in print, packaging, branding, and web.
+I like to work with enterprising individuals and businesses to help them communicate their vision with the world.
 My favourite clients are ambitious and enthusiastic, just like me.

-We don't have to be best friends just to work together, but it doesn't hurt!
-The design process is much easier when we can see eye-to-eye and communicate well.
+We don't have to be best friends just to work together, but it certainly doesn't hurt!
+The design process is best when we can see eye-to-eye and communicate well.

 So, here's my life story.
-Just in case you're curious.
+Just in case.

 I grew up in the woods, in rural West Virginia (USA), doing all the arts and crafts I could get my hands on.
 For many years I wanted to be a fashion designer, until my mom pointed out that I didn't really like to sew.
 Luckily, in seventh grade, I learned what a Graphic Designer was and never looked back.